JaccovdP/simpower-frontend/public/regulations/carrera-cup-s2/README.md

 ### 4.4 Teams Championship
 - There will be no prizes awarded for the winning team, this championship is for merit only
 - Teams have no drop rounds, all points from all team members count towards the team total.
-- Each team can only consist of 2 drivers and 1 reserve driver.
+- Each team can have a maximum of 2 drivers and 1 reserve driver.
 Only 2 drivers can participate each round.
+Teams consisting of a single driver are also allowed.

+## 5. Attendance
+To prevent the field being smaller than expected an attendance form will be used for each round.
+Every driver (including reserve drivers) should reply to this attendance form, indicating whether or not they will participate in the upcoming round.
+Failure to respond to the attendance form will result in the driver being moved to the top of the reserve list (in the case of a full season entry) or to the bottom of the reserve list (if the driver was already on the reserve list).
+Full season entries are only allowed to participate in the round if they responded 'Yes'.
+For any full season entry responding 'No' a reserve driver who responded 'Yes' will be allowed to drive in the round in question.
+Responding 'No' means you will not be allowed to race in the round in question.
+Responding 'Yes' and subsequently being unavailable will have the same result as not responding.

-## 5. Protests and Sporting Code
+## 6. Protests and Sporting Code
 As there is a prize pool, it’s very important that we have clean and fair racing in the championship.

-### 5.1 Sporting Rules
+### 6.1 Sporting Rules
 - Avoid car contact where possible.
 All contact incidents involving a car leaving the race track will be reviewed by race stewards either during the event or if missed, afterwards.
  - In the event that the stewards miss the incident, a protest form will be available through the league discord and it will be assessed after the event
 - Intentional excessive car contact will have a zero tolerance policy.
 Incidents such as this will result in disqualification from the race and in the most serious circumstances, disqualification from the championship.